 That’s all well and good, however, what about the necessity to ‘have a handle’ on the value of one’s multi-jurisdiction accumulating pension rights?
 Without such an accurate understanding of what has been built up where, it is difficult to ascertain whether or not we are on target to retire at the required income level.
 Such reconciliation is vital for pension shortfall analysis.

 Emerging trends for expat pension plans

 An emerging trend is for multinational firms to establish pan-European pension funds for their staff in a single EU country.
-Due to tax advantages, Luxembourg has already been targeted by several organisations as a base country from which to manage pension schemes for their branch organisations in several EU member states.
+Due to tax advantages, Luxembourg has already been targeted by several organizations as a base country from which to manage pension schemes for their branch organizations in several EU member states.

 According to the Federation of European Employers, a number of companies have already taken advantage of the deregulated pensions environment in the European Union by forming Pension Fund Pooling Vehicles (PFPV).
 These are tax- and management-friendly investment arrangements that permit companies and their employees from several countries to establish a common pooled fund for pension assets.
 This will hold pension funds on the joint companies’ behalf.

 The most popular locations for the central administration of pan-European pension schemes are Belgium, Luxembourg, the Netherlands, Switzerland, and the UK.

 In the European Commission’s view, the real issue with the lack of portability of supplementary pensions is the obstacles it places to the free movement of workers.
 EC policy makers recognize that people need to be able to move around and switch jobs without complication.
 In order for Europe’s labour market to be flexible, dynamic and competitive, any possible stumbling block to worker mobility must be removed.